 An agent is given access to two services provided by the modular framework in its namespace:

-fuchsia.modular.ComponentContextwhich gives the agent access to functionality which is shared across components run under the modular framework (e.g. modules, shells, agents).
+fuchsia.modular.ComponentContext, which gives the agent access to functionality that is shared across components run under the modular framework (e.g. modules, shells, agents).

 fuchsia.modular.AgentContext, which gives agents access to agent specific functionality.

 An agent is expected to provide the following services to the modular framework in its outgoing namespace:

 fuchsia.modular.Lifecycleallows the framework to signal the agent to terminate gracefully.